It’s essential to start every Web site development project by understanding the role of SEO in the project.

-- You can easily pick a technology to build your site that will cause search engines to not crawl your site, or to crawl and index your site in a less than optimal manner.
-An SEO expert must review the Web development choices before any decisions are made on Web development technology.
+- You can easily pick a technology to build your site that will cause search engines not to crawl your location or index your site in a less than optimal manner.
+An SEO expert must review the Web development choices before making any decisions on Web development technology.

 - Performing keyword research before you start coding is also critical.
-This will help you learn the behavior patterns of your customers, and this knowledge is likely to impact the site architecture and navigation.
+This will help you learn your customers’ behaviour patterns, and this knowledge is likely to impact the site architecture and navigation.

-- You need lots of content, probably far more than you might think (or a smaller number of pieces of earthshakingly good unique content).
-Content drives link building, and is also essential for picking up search traffic from the long tail of search, which is where 70 percent or so of all search volume can be found.
+- It would help if you had lots of content, probably far more than you might think (or a smaller number of pieces of earthshakingly good unique content).
+Content drives link building and is also essential for picking up search traffic from the long tail of search, where 70 per cent or so of all search volume can be found.

 - You need the previous three items to have a chance to compete for search traffic, but you need inbound links to drive rankings.
-Put another way, without links, you can’t rank.
-Far too often, people understand the need for technical SEO, but then think they’re done.
+Put another way, without ties, and you can’t rank.
+Far too often, people understand the need for technical SEO but then think they’re done.

-Even before we get to the nuts and bolts of SEO, we need to solve a couple of age-old marketing problems: What is the product and what is your plan for marketing it?
-In the case of a Web site, this starts with:
+Even before we get to the nuts and bolts of SEO, we need to solve a couple of age-old marketing problems.
+What is the product, and what is your plan for marketing it?
+For example, in the case of a Web site, this starts with:

 - How will you market the Web site?
-What is your plan for getting people to link to your site, and why will they link to your site?
+What is your plan to get people to link to your site, and why will they relate to it?
 The link building plans for a Web site are likely to change the organization, structure, and even the look and feel of the site.

 Develop your Link Building Plan Early